|01-19-2014, 11:18 PM||#1|

 Motto: SINS - Simple Is the New Sustainable

-Jan 2015 A DXA scan shows very low muscle mass (sarcopenia)..
-I have some joint surgery to schedule.
+Apr.
+2015 A DXA scan shows very low muscle mass (sarcopenia).
+I currently have a lot of physiotherapy.
 I may miss questions that people ask me or personals.
 Apologies if I do, it's not intentional.